mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 Algorithmic Parameters
 ----------------------

-The following parameters allow to control the behavior of the algorithm.
+The following parameters may be used to control the behavior of the algorithm.
+They should be carefully adjusted to the machine learning task one aims to solve in order to achieve optimal results in terms of training efficiency and predictive performance.

 Loss Minimization and Regularization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^